andrtell/notes/javascript/language/promises.md

 );

 p.then(
-  function() { // queued up, called when p is 'fulfilled'.
+  function() { // queued up synchronously, called when p is 'fulfilled'.
     // ...
   }
 )